Ed Harris (playwright): Career

 As well as many stand-alone plays, Harris has written numerous series, including an adaption of Franz Kafka's The Castle. in 2015.
-More recently, he was the lead writer for BBC Radio 4’s Kafkaesque season, commemorating the centenary of Kafka’s death, adapting two further Kafka novels, The Trial and The Man Who Disappeared.
+More recently, he was the lead writer for BBC Radio 4’s Kafkaesque season, commemorating the centenary of Kafka’s death, adapting two further Kafka novels, The Trial and The Man Who Disappeared, and a new biographical piece about Kafka, Franz and Felice, which won the prestigious international Prix Europa Award in 2024.
 He was also made the Writer in Residence for Kafka’s Transformative Communities’ Project, Wadham College, University of Oxford.